 Do you want help with your work life?
-You may have just graduated.
 You may be employed and want something new.
-You may have lost work and feel lost in this market.
-You may have many ideas or too few.
+You may be looking and lack clarity or confidence.
+You may have goals that you are not reaching.
+You may have too many ideas or too few.
 You may be struggling to keep up your spirits.
 Here are some of the ways I can help!

 - I can help you clarify your vision.

 - I can help you identify your interests and strengths.